 TAPPing YOUR INTERNAL GROWTH ENGINE

-Driving growth for your organization or business depends on having the right strategy in place and executing it effectively.
-Then relying on your team to do great work to achieve your goals.
-For smaller organizations with 20 people or less, getting everyone on the same page may be as simple as gathering everyone in a room to review plans.
-As organizations scale, use virtual resources or become more distributed across multiple locations, the communication dynamics change.
-It can be more challenging for larger businesses and high growth companies to ensure everyone is fully aligned with the long and short-term goals of your business, particularly as your offerings expand, become more complex, you add more clients and new staff join.
-Managing through this internal growth process is critical to achieving your revenue targets.
+Driving growth for your organization or business depends on having the right strategy in place and executing it effectively, then relying on your team to do great work to make it happen.
+Focusing everyone on the same vision and objectives is essential.
+For smaller organizations with 20 people or less, it may be simple to get everyone on the same page by gathering in a room to review plans.
+As organizations get larger and scale more quickly, use virtual resources or become distributed across multiple locations, communication dynamics quickly change.
+It can be more challenging for high growth and larger businesses to ensure that team members are fully aware of your business’ long and short-term goals, particularly as offerings expand and you increase organization’s complexity, number of clients and staff.
+Effectively managing this internal process is critical to achieving growth and revenue targets.

 How to fully unleash your team’s power to develop and execute your business strategy?

-A quick acid test for alignment is to ask people to tell you what they view as the corporate vision and top strategic goal.
-In fact, regularly checking in with people throughout the organization at different levels can provide incredible insight.
-If you don’t get the same responses, you may need processes that reinforce your key messages and ensure your priorities are clear.
-This is where effective strategic team meetings can make a difference.
+A quick Alignment Acid Test is to ask people to share the corporate vision and top strategic goal with you.
+Regularly checking in with people throughout your organization at different levels can provide incredible insight.
+If there’s a shared vision, great news – you are on the right track!
+If you don’t get the same responses, which happens frequently, new processes may be needed to reinforce your key messages and ensure they key priorities are clear.
+This is where strategic communications and team meetings can make a difference.

 Regularly review strategy to align your organization quickly.

-Holding consistent business review meetings, corporate offsites or town halls can be a powerful way to have everyone in the same place to ensure that all key staff (and everyone in the company) know what is needed to hit your revenue targets and realize your critical growth objectives.
-Multiple communication channels can be an effective way to regularly share information and reinforce behaviors to further support your efforts.
-As a former marketing and communications executive, I can tell you that people may need to hear the same messages multiple times across different mediums (email, intranet, webinars, one-on-one meetings….).
-Since people assimilate information in different ways, nothing will drive awareness faster than getting everyone together at one time, whether face-to-face in person or virtually.
-This can be a key to helping your organization move quickly to innovate and effectively respond to changes.
+Holding consistent business review meetings, corporate offsites or town halls can be a powerful way to bring your organization together in one place (whether live or virtual) at one time to ensure that everyone knows what is needed to hit your critical growth objectives.
+Multiple communication channels can support this effort by sharing key messages, disseminating critical information and reinforcing behaviors.
+As marketing and communications expert, I have seen that most people need to hear a message multiple times across different mediums (email, intranet, webinars, one-on-one meetings….) to fully absorb and integrate what is being shared..
+And non-verbal communication is another powerful way to convey what is really going on.
+Since people assimilate information in different ways, nothing will drive awareness faster than getting everyone together periodically to help your organization move quickly to innovate and effectively respond to changes.

 Why team alignment matters

-While leaders often hold the big vision, the rest of an organization must bring this to life – from developing product offerings to bringing in new business, dealing with client requirements and managing daily operations.
-Having engaged team members who actively contribute to strategy development and execution is an effective way to ensure your business has an edge.
-Highly involved staff are likely to be more innovative, share feedback on what is or isn’t working, identify potential challenges and new opportunities that may be available.
-While individual contributors, like top salespeople bringing in new clients and revenues, certainly impact organizational success – solo performers alone can’t scale an entire business.
-Even the most brilliant leaders can benefit from sounding boards to help address all the elements needed to implement important changes.
+While leaders often hold the big vision, the whole organization brings the vision to life – from developing product offerings to developing new business, to dealing with client requirements and managing daily operations.
+Engaged team members are more likely to actively contribute to strategy development and execution, ensuring your business has an edge.
+Highly involved staff are also likely to be more innovative, share feedback on what is or isn’t working, identify potential challenges and call out new opportunities they notice.
+While individual contributors, like top salespeople who drive revenues, certainly impact organizational success – solo performers can’t scale an entire business alone.
+We all need a team – of employees, advisors, customers, market participants – who reflect back on how we are doing.
+Even the most brilliant leaders who may have incredible insight can benefit from outside input to help ensure they are aware of all of the elements needed to implement important changes.

 Harnessing the expertise and power of your full organization provides more leverage.